rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

   )
 )<impulsehammer1>

-The Impulse Hammer Test was performed using HEAD acoustics ArtemiS Suite, which served both as the acquisition and analysis platform.
+The impulse hammer test was performed using HEAD acoustics ArtemiS Suite, which served both as the acquisition and analysis platform.
 - The backend PCB was suspended on a string.
-- Three uni-axial accelerometers were glued at suitable locations and 26 measurement points were defined on the PCB on both top and bottom sides as depicted in [insert image reference]
+- Three uni-axial accelerometers were glued at suitable locations and 26 measurement points were defined on the PCB on both top and bottom sides as depicted in @measurementpointstop and @measurementpointsbottom

 #let img1 = box(stroke: black, inset: 0.5em)[#image("../../Images/ArtemiS Suite screenshots/Impulsehammertest_3.png")]

 #let img2 = box(stroke: black, inset: 0.5em)[#image("../../Images/ArtemiS Suite screenshots/Impulsehammertest_2.png")]

 #subpar.grid(columns: 2, inset: 0.5em,
-    figure(img1, caption: [Measurement points (top)], supplement: none), figure(img2, caption: [Measurement points (bottom)], supplement: none),
+    figure(img1, caption: [Measurement points - top]),<measurementpointstop>,
+    figure(img2, caption: [Measurement points - bottom]),<measurementpointsbottom>,
   caption: [Measurement points for impulse hammer test (roving hammer)], )

 === Modal Analysis in ANSYS Workbench